akka/akka/akka-docs/scala/actors.rst

 processing a message.
 This restart involves four of the hooks mentioned above:

-1. The old actor is informed by calling :meth:`preRestart` with the exception which caused the restart; this method is the best place for cleaning up, preparing hand-over to the fresh actor instance, etc.
+1. The old actor is informed by calling :meth:`preRestart` with the exception which caused the restart and the message which triggered that exception; the latter may be ``None`` if the restart was not caused by processing a message, e.g. when a supervisor does not trap the exception and is restarted in turn by its supervisor.
+This method is the best place for cleaning up, preparing hand-over to the fresh actor instance, etc.
 2. The old actor’s :meth:`freshInstance` factory method is invoked, which may optionally produce the new actor instance which will replace this actor.
 If